Goodgame launches Big Farm Story on PC

 Alongside the full game, Big Farm Story players can also access a new, Asian-themed downloadable content (DLC), which includes a dwarf squirrel pet that accompanies them on a quest, 13 furniture and decorations items, building skins for player’s farmhouses, as well as a windmill, well and animal barns with unique designs.

-To celebrate the game’s launch, Goodgame Studios will continue its collaboration with non-profit organization One Tree Planted to donate 1,000 trees – and plant one additional tree – for every sold game during August to help reach the goal of 10,000 trees.
+To celebrate the game’s launch, Goodgame Studios will continue its collaboration with nonprofit organization One Tree Planted to donate 1,000 trees — and plant one additional tree — for every sold game during August to help reach the goal of 10,000 trees.
 Big Farm Story players will have the opportunity to decide where the trees are planted by voting on their favorite locations in Big Farm Story’s Community Hub on Steam.

 Goodgame Studios focuses on free-to-play mobile and browser games.
 It has titles in 26 languages and more than 500 million registered users.
 Since 2018, it has been a division of the Stillfront Group.
 Goodgame has 270 employees.